AztecProtocol/dev-rel/hackathons/INSPIRATION.md

 Aztec and Noir are new protocols, so we’re always updating the developer tooling.
 There is a lot we can do here so don’t let these ideas limit you!

 - Ideas
-    - **IDE language support** - we have some support with VSCode but would love to expand this through IDE features like auto-complete, hover for documentation, etc. You can find our Language Server protocol [here](https://noir-lang.org/getting_started/language_server)
+    - **IDE language support** - we have some support with VSCode but would love to expand this through IDE features like auto-complete, hover for documentation, go-to function definition/references, etc. You can find our Language Server protocol [here](https://noir-lang.org/getting_started/language_server)
     - **Ethereum History API** - trustlessly and optionally privately prove any piece of information that exists on Ethereum (e.g. token ownership, historical prices, protocol interactions, etc.) using Ethereum Storage Proofs in Noir - find example [here](https://github.com/Maddiaa0/noir-storage-proofs-demo)
     - **Regex support in Noir** - more info [here](https://speakerdeck.com/sorasuegami/ethcon-korea-2023-zk-email-on-chain-verification-of-emails-using-zkp)
-    - **JSON parser in Noir**
+    - **Noir Foundry Integration Tests** - setting up integration tests in Foundry using [ffi](https://book.getfoundry.sh/cheatcodes/ffi) is tricky, but may be necessary because of the lack of ZK friendly cryptographic libraries in Solidity.
+Adding boilerplate code and a simple example of this to [`with-foundry`](https://github.com/noir-lang/noir-starter/tree/main/with-foundry) in the noir-starter repo would be useful.
+    - **Boilerplates for more frameworks** - there are [boilerplates](https://github.com/noir-lang/awesome-noir#boilerplates) for a number of popular frameworks already.
+Consider creating one for your favorite framework if there isn't one yet.

 ### Proving backends